-Specifically, FDA may designate a product for fast track review if it is intended, whether alone or in combination with one or more other drugs, for the treatment of a serious or life-threatening disease or condition, and it demonstrates the potential to address unmet medical needs for such a disease or condition.
-For fast track products, sponsors may have greater interactions with FDA and FDA may initiate review of sections of a fast track product's NDA before the application is complete.
-This rolling review may be available if FDA determines, after preliminary evaluation of clinical data submitted by the sponsor, that a fast track product may be effective.
+Specifically, FDA may designate a product for Fast Track review if it is intended, whether alone or in combination with one or more other drugs, for the treatment of a serious or life-threatening disease or condition, and it demonstrates the potential to address unmet medical needs for such a disease or condition.
+For Fast Track products, sponsors may have greater interactions with FDA and FDA may initiate review of sections of a fast track product's NDA before the application is complete.
+This rolling review may be available if FDA determines, after preliminary evaluation of clinical data submitted by the sponsor, that a Fast Track product may be effective.
 The sponsor must also provide, and FDA must approve, a schedule for the submission of the remaining information and the sponsor must pay applicable user fees.
-However, FDA's time period goal for reviewing a fast track application does not begin until the last section of the NDA is submitted.
-In addition, the fast track designation may be withdrawn by FDA if FDA believes that the designation is no longer supported by data emerging in the clinical trial process.
+However, FDA's time period goal for reviewing a Fast Track application is no longer supported by data emerging in the clinical trial process.